Can a crystal be the ground state of a Bose system?: Mathematical substantiation

-The key point is that, for the periodic system, WF of the ground state of a crystal must be an eigenfunction of the operator of momentum and should correspond to \textit{zero momentum}: $\hbar\textbf{p}=0$.
+It is important that WF of the ground state of a crystal (or liquid) with periodic BCs must correspond to \textit{zero momentum}: $\hbar\textbf{p}=0$.
 The case $\textbf{p}\neq 0$ is unphysical.
 Indeed, if the crystal would contain a quasiparticle, then the momentum $\hbar\textbf{p}\neq 0$ would be associated with this quasiparticle.
 But the ground state contains no quasiparticles, and the crystal as a whole does not move.
 Therefore, the separated direction that is set by nonzero momentum cannot be associated with a physical property.
 In view of this, we have $\textbf{p}=0$.